DbDibyendu/TimeSpaceAnalyser/README.md

 **Description** : Prints, Peak RAM used in KB and Total CPU time taken in secs by the program

+**Parameter** :
+- mode(int8_t) - Flag when set to DEBUG_MODE will print the information and when set to 0 will not print the information.

 **Return-type** : void

 **Usage** : getTSAnalysis();